tcrt/dstest/01_segmentation.md

     *   How would you get more labelled data, and what would that mean in terms of time and money?
 *   Implementation
     *   Any general notes on your design decisions
-    *   Challenges you encountered and did you overcome them
+    *   Challenges you encountered and how did you overcome them
 *   Training
     *   We encourage you to use transfer learning to have a running prototype, and work in refining the pretrained network on the categories of interest
     *   We don't expect you to train on expensive instances, but get the most out of your machine or free-tier cloud hardware.